 Written Correspondence: Andy Muth email reviewed coverage from the Sheriff Dept. and feels this proposal would be a mistake.
 A one-man operation would cause more issues.
 If there isn’t enough work for an OEO, then there would not be enough to support a fulltime officer.
 Second email from A. Muth stated two questions to be added to consideration which included benefits and unionized employment.
 Went on to raise cost concerns of liability for various scenarios.
 Identified several issues of concerns as read by the Clerk.
 R. Bishop suggests written communications follow same limits and offers suggestions to rectify.
 Suggests issue be brought to another meeting.

 4. Discussion related to funding alternatives for operating the Township Day Park and Boat Ramp.
 Supervisor Cook in discussing with TLT Attorney summarized need for discussion.
 The agreement states the Day Park must be kept up and if income received from fees collected don’t cover, then the Township must cover balance.
 B. Cook spoke to reasons for rising use and reality that the park has been a drain on the General Budget.
 Looking for support to the Day Park.
 To repair the Boat ramp, it will cost approximately $15,000.
-To do so appropriately, would cost significantly more.
+To do so appropriately, would cost ROUGHLY $50,000. .

 T. Stillings asks for clarification regarding asking the residents to pay for usage.
 Will non-residents be charged?
 There is no way to change original agreement.
 As it stands, the TLT is committed to supporting.
 B. Petersen, Hjelte Rd. understands frustrations.
 Asks how Milton Township manage and fund their parks.
 Being a member of the Park Committee, he is opposed to logistical suggestions that have been discussed in committee.
 Feels that proposal doesn’t aid to keep expense of park under control.
 This proposal just moves the cost to another tax line.
 Boat ramp is a road end so is it even possible to charge for usage.
 It is a 2-acre park that includes the parking lots and drainage field.